junghan0611/spacemacs/doc/FAQ.md

 must be set in `user-init`, and any variable that Spacemacs explicitly sets but you wish to **override** must be set in `user-config`.

-Anything that isn\'t just setting a variable should 99% be in `user-config`.
+Anything that isn't just setting a variable should 99% be in `user-config`.

 Note that at time of writing files supplied as command line arguments to